top of page

 2. Klimt was a stereotypical ‘crazy cat lady’

 The only thing Klimt loved more than women was cats.
 He was said to have upwards of 8 or 10 cats roaming around at any one time.
-He allowed them to wonder freely around his studio, relieving themselves on his sketchbooks.
+He allowed them to wander freely around his studio, relieving themselves on his sketchbooks.
 He believed that cat urine was the best fixative for his drawings, although this has not been scientifically proven.

 3. Klimt had 14 illegitimate children